All Unkept

 And he said to them, “Then are you also without understanding?
 Do you not see that whatever goes into a person from outside cannot defile him, since it enters not his heart but his stomach, and is expelled?”
 (Thus he declared all foods clean.)
 (Mark 7:18-19)

 Since these rules were only ever specific to the Jews, and God never expected other nations to obey them, nor judged them for failure to comply with them, and since Jesus understood himself as the Messiah who would be the light for all nations, not just the Jews (Isaiah 49:6), it is neither surprising nor scandalous for Jesus or his followers to teach that obedience to distinctively Jewish laws is no longer required, and that we essentially are to revert to the commands given to Noah, and other commands that are clearly moral and not ceremonial.
-Paul gives further explanation of this change in his letter to the Galatians (e.g. see Galatians 3:24).
+Paul gave further explanation of this change in his letter to the Galatians (e.g. see Galatians 3:24).

 Similarly, the letter to the Hebrews addresses the OT Jewish sacrificial system on the basis that Jesus 'fulfilled' these things by being the person to whom they all pointed (see John 2:19-21, John 1:26).

-But even if you ignore this huge amount of evidence and start with the assumption that Jesus didn't believe the OT to be in any way God's word, and you're a 'New Testament only' kind of person, you've still got huge problems trying to interpret his silence on homosexuality as approval.
 The people around Jesus uniformly believed that homosexual conduct was a sin.
-Jesus does address sexual ethics — in Matthew 15:19 he condemns 'sexual immorality' (which, in the ears of everyone around him, included homosexual practice).
-His teaching on sexual ethics (especially divorce) only ever tightened existing understanding, and he appeared to be working in exactly the same framework as everyone else — namely, that marriage is the only permissible context for sexual relations.
+Jesus did address sexual ethics – in Matthew 15:19 he condemned 'sexual immorality' (which, in the ears of everyone around him, included homosexual practice).
+His teaching on sexual ethics (especially divorce) only ever tightened existing understanding, and he appeared to be working in exactly the same framework as everyone else – namely, that marriage is the only permissible context for sexual relations.
 In Matthew 19:4-6 he made Genesis 2 the basis of his teaching on divorce, which describes only heterosexual monogamy.
 If Jesus actually wanted us to believe that homosexual practice was now OK after all, or that homosexual marriage is now a possibility, he did an extraordinarily bad job of communicating it!
 The argument from Jesus' silence on this matter works entirely in favour of the position that homosexual practice remains a sin.

 Jesus was also silent on the issue of kidnapping, cannibalism and drunkenness.
 Are we to assume that Jesus wants us to believe that all of these things are now OK?
 Jesus had no need to condemn any of these things, or homosexual practice, since he was in agreement with everyone around him that these things were wrong.